Monday, December 5, 2016

 When King Gesar was a young boy, his name was Choru and he was considered by many people as a demon

-since he was so powerful and turbulent :) When he met his magic horse, he became able to tame his energy and to become the King of Ling.
+:) When he met his magic horse, he became able to tame his energy and to become the King of Ling.

 Tibetan epic of King Gesar of Ling is the world longest one.
 Amdo version was arranged in 51 volumes, but there is hundreds of volumes more in Butanes, Mongolian and many other versions.